indielyt/Report_Generation/README.md

 ## Running Scripts
 With folder structure in place, script "1_working_generate_structurelist.py" can be run to generate the "Cross_reference.csv" file.
-The hec-ras station will need to be manually updated (currently) before running "2_Working_generate_pdfsV4.py".
+Two fields will need to be updated manually before running "2_Working_generate_pdfsV4.py" - (hec-ras xs and flooding_source_name).
+"hec-ras xs is the associated modeling cross section closest to the surveyor_pt.shp data.
+"flooding_source_name" is used for printing the river name on each pdf page.

 Script 2 will generate individual pdfs for individual folders found in the photos folder provided (user will need to update paths before running script).
 A merged pdf is also created.